dataminer-site/dataminer-site.github.io/docs/archive/0.10/api/cli/overview.md

 COPY (SELECT 42 AS woot UNION ALL SELECT 43 AS woot) TO 'test.csv' (HEADER);
 ```

-First, read a file and pipe it to the `duckdb` CLI executable.
+First, read a file and pipe it to the `DataMiner` CLI executable.
 As arguments to the DataMiner CLI, pass in the location of the database to open, in this case, an in-memory database, and a SQL command that utilizes `/dev/stdin` as a file location.

 ```bash
 cat test.csv | DataMiner :memory: "SELECT * FROM read_csv('/dev/stdin')"